FC Merani Martvili

-FC Merani Martvili is a Georgian association football club based in Martvili, which currently takes part in Liga 2, the second division of Georgian league system.
+FC Merani Martvili is a Georgian association football club based in Martvili.
+Following the 2024 season, they earned promotion to Erovnuli Liga 2, the 2nd division of Georgian football.

-Being one of the youngest clubs, Merani have spent five seasons in the top division and once reached the final of David Kipiani Cup.
+Being one of the youngest clubs, Merani have spent five seasons in the top division and once reached the final of the David Kipiani Cup.

 History

 Football clubs from Martvili have previously been called Salkhino Gegechkori (Soviet times), Chkondidi Martvili and Salkhino Martvili.

-FC Merani was founded by Georgian ex-minister of communications Pridon Injia in 2006.
+FC Merani was founded by Georgian ex-minister of communications Fridon Injia in 2006.

-In their first season in Pirveli liga under head coach Malkhaz Zhvania Merani came 3rd and until the promotion to Umaglesi Liga in 2011/12 they stayed among the top five clubs.
+In their first season in Pirveli liga under head coach Malkhaz Zhvania, Merani came 3rd and until the promotion to Umaglesi Liga in 2011/12 they stayed among the top five clubs.

-In 2010 Merani became a first II league club to play in David Kipiani Cup semifinals where they lost 1-2 on aggregate to WIT Georgia, the Cup winners of the season.
+In 2010, Merani became a first II league club to play in David Kipiani Cup semifinals where they lost 1–2 on aggregate to WIT Georgia, the Cup winners of the season.
 The next year Merani successfully completed their season and as a second-placed team gained promotion to the top flight.

 During the next five seasons in Umaglesi Liga Merani achieved the best result in their first year when they came 5th during the regular season and earned a place in the championship round.
-In other cases the club was mostly involved in relegation battles.
+In other cases, the club was mostly involved in relegation battles.